LFO-lab/FlucOSC/README.md

 # FlucOSC

 FlucOSC is a MaxForLive device designed to extract and transmit live audio descriptors via OSC (Open Sound Control).
-This tool facilitates seamless integration with external software and systems, enabling real-time analysis and creative applications.
+This tool facilitates integration with external software and systems, enabling real-time analysis and creative applications.

 ![Device](device.png)